-Chwee Kueh (Steamed Water Rice Cake with Preserved Turnip) – Learn how to make soft and bouncy steamed rice flour cake topped with sweet and savory chai poh (preserved turnip) toppings and served with spicy sambal sauce.
-A popular breakfast food in Singapore.
+Learn how to make soft water cake topped with sweet and savory chai poh (preserved turnip) toppings and served with spicy sambal sauce.

 WHAT IS CHWEE KUEH?

-Chwee kueh is made of water, rice flour, tapioca flour, and salt.
-They were then steamed.
-The cake is almost pudding-like in texture.
+Chwee kueh is made of water, rice flour, and combination of other gluten-free flour such as tapioca flour, wheat starch (not all-purpose flour), and cornstarch.
+The cakes were then steamed.
+They are soft and almost pudding-like in texture.
 This cake has a “dimple” on top and usually top with savory and sweet chai poh topping and then served with sambal chili.

 WHY IS THERE DIMPLE IN THE MIDDLE OF CHWEE KUEH?

 Chwee kueh batter is very thin and when being steamed the water will “ooze” out and sit in the middle of the cake creating the dimple.
 This is one of the characteristics of chwee kueh and henced is named as such

 1. NO COOKING OF THE BATTER NEEDED